cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.4.4v0.1
 An agency point of contact SHOULD be included for aggregate and failure reports.

 - _Rationale:_ Without a designated agency point of contact for DMARC aggregate and failure reports, potential email security issues may not be promptly addressed, increasing the risk of phishing attacks.
-By including an agency point of contact, this risk can be reduced as it facilities a timely response to email authentication issues, enhancing overall email security.
+By including an agency point of contact, this risk can be reduced as it facilitates a timely response to email authentication issues, enhancing overall email security.
 - _Last Modified:_ November 13, 2023

 - MITRE ATT&CK TTP Mapping